EAST BAY BIKE PATH:

 Note; Straight the trail takes you past an informational sign board and the pier before ending near the inlet.

 Head right inland along the paved trail crossing back over Colt Drive and through the center of the park.
 You'll come to an intersection where the trail turns left.
 Straight ahead is a restroom.
-Cross over Colt Drive and you'll return to the map on a signpost next to the inlet at 3 miles.
-Head left and retrace your route back to the crosswalk over Colt SP Rd after 3.8 miles.
+Cross over Colt Drive and you'll return to the **Map on a signpost next to the inlet at 3 miles.
+Head left and retrace your route back to the crosswalk over *Colt State Park Road after 3.8 miles.

 Note; You have two options.
 You can cross Colt SP Rd and return to Asylum Rd and the East Bay Bike Path for a 4.3 mile Short Loop or continue straight for a Long Loop.